 Procedure for getting dental bridge

-During the first visit, your dentist prepares the abutment teeth to have adequate space to allow crowns to fit over them.
+During the first visit, your dentist in Philadelphia prepares the abutment teeth to have adequate space to allow crowns to fit over them.
 Then impressions of the teeth of the involved jaw and the opposing teeth are taken.
 A bite registration material is flown between your teeth and your dentist will ask you to bite firmly.
 This is important to develop the correct height of your bridge.
 If you do not bite right then the bridge will have to be sent back for a remake.

 A custom shade match is done.
 The impressions and the recorded shade is sent to the dental lab for the fabrication of the final bridge.